 A study of microorganisms, with emphasis on the bacteria.
 A consideration of their structure, metabolism, classification, identification, and human and ecological relationships.
-Laboratory is included.
 Prerequisites: BI 112, CH 251 with grades of C or better or consent of instructor.
 (Spring, even years)